kjuulh/stiletto/README.md

 ## About

 Stiletto is a fully customizable and extensible feature store built for looking up certain queries in production.
 One my pains has been allowing certain actions to happen for users currently under investigation.
 I could have built a one of table to do lookups, but a more generalized solution could come in handy for the rest of my team and hopefully company.

-Stiletto works of off the assumption that sometimes you want a fast lookup for simple things such as user ids, device ids and such.
+Stiletto works of off the assumption that sometimes you want a fast lookup for simple things such as user ids, device ids and such, these may be ingest from third-party systems, but you want fast access to them.
 Stiletto provides various different stores for different needs, some will allow refreshing of data on each query, others cache data to allow maximum speed and highest throughput.
-These can be combined, such as an.
+These can be combined, such as:.

 ```go
 package main